johnosbb/Artificial-intelligence/ObjectDetection/Yolo/C/ReadMe.md

 YOLOv3 models, including Tiny YOLOv3, are configured through a .cfg (configuration) file.
 This file serves as a blueprint for the model architecture and defines key parameters, including the number and types of layers, filter sizes, activation functions, and anchor box dimensions.
 Each layer is specified with its unique settings, such as the number of filters, kernel size, stride, and padding.
 Additionally, the configuration file contains hyperparameters for training, such as learning rate, momentum, and batch size.
 The flexibility of the .cfg file allows developers and researchers to modify the architecture and experiment with different configurations without altering the core codebase.

 ### Layers used in the Yolo Model

+For our evaluation we will use the following 24 layer model.

 ```
 Layer    Filters    Size/Strides  Input Dimension      Output Dimension    BFLOPS